CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Go for State Bicycle 6061 if you are looking for a gravel bike for rough terrain.
 It has wide tire clearance, so you can equip it with wide, knobby tires for a better grip.
 You can also customize some of its components, like the wheels.
 Thanks to its low price, you will have money left over for bike accessories.

-Salsa Journeyer Apex 700c (also available at mikesbikes.com) is the best gravel bike for under $2000 for bike touring.
+Salsa Journeyer Apex 700c (also available at mikesbikes.com) is the best gravel bike for bike touring under $2000.
 It’s compatible with accessories like bags, panniers, fenders, etc., is relatively lightweight thanks to the aluminum frame, and comes with 700c wheels.
 Of course, it’s also compatible with 650b wheels and has wide tire clearance.

 How to Choose a Gravel Bike?

-The following part will help you understand what you can expect from a gravel bike under $2000 and what you should know when buying it.
-It is shortened version of the fully dedicated Gravel Bike Guide.
+The following part will help you understand what to expect from a gravel bike under $2000 and what you should know when buying one.
+It is a shortened version of the fully dedicated Gravel Bike Guide.

 Gravel Bike Type